to March 2023

 Rosa Lacavalla (b.
 1993, Barletta) is an Italian photographer and visual artist based in Bologna.
 Graduated in Art Graphic (2014) and Photography (2017) at the Fine Arts Academy in Bologna she spent part of her studies in England at Coventry University and in 2016 she worked as a trainee for the collective Cesura.

-Her work entitled Sana Sana won the 3rd Place for Emergentes 2021 - International Photography Awards Encontros Da Imagem (Portugal) and has been shortlisted by Cahier d’images, Fresh Eyes Talents 2021, Verzasca Foto Festival, Camera Work 2021, New Talents 2020.
-It was also featured on Der Greif, Cahier d'Images, Grandmama's Print, Museè Magazine, L'essenziale Studio, C41 Magazine.
+Her work entitled Sana Sana won the 3rd Place for Emergentes 2021 - International Photography Awards Encontros Da Imagem (Portugal) and has been shortlisted by Safelight Paper, Cahier d’images, Fresh Eyes Talents 2021, Verzasca Foto Festival, Camera Work 2021, New Talents 2020.
+It was also featured on Der Greif, Cahier d'Images, Grandmama's Print, Museè Magazine, C41 Magazine.

-In 2022 her work "Finalmente posso andare" was chosen for several exhibitions, including the PhotoVogue Festival in Milan, the Incadaqués International Photo Festival in Cadaqués and the Liquida Photofestival in Turin.
+From 2022 her work “Finalmente posso andare” was chosen for several exhibitions, among these the PhotoVogue Festival in Milan, the Incadaqués International Photo Festival in Spain, the Liquida Photofestival in Turin, for “New Talents 2022” by PEP - Photographic Exploration Project in Brussels, the Photometria International Festival and the Photopolis Agrinio Photo Festival both in Greece.

 Eva Verbeeck is a Belgian photographer and filmmaker.
 She is based between Antwerp, Belgium, and New York.
 Her family traveled around the world for most of her life which fused her love for visual storytelling with her deep interest in social justice, youth culture, and activism.
 Focusing on portraiture and collaborative storytelling, her personal work has revolved around environmental issues, human rights, gender, and the exploration of identity employing a mainly analog approach.
 Her long-term projects are developed by building trust and working collaboratively.